Dani Llácer: Managerial career

 Llácer was an analyst of Alessio Lisci's staff at Levante during the 2019–20 season, before joining Pau Quesada's staff at Elche CF Ilicitano as his assistant in 2020.
 In June 2021, he moved to Recreativo de Huelva as Alberto Gallego's assistant, and followed him back to Elche Ilicitano under the same role in the following year.

 On 9 July 2023, Llácer joined Primera Federación side Unionistas de Salamanca CF as Dani Ponz's assistant.
 The following 28 May, he was appointed manager of the club after Ponz opted to leave.

 On 7 April 2025, Llácer was dismissed by Unionistas.
-On 19 July, he was named at the helm of fellow third division side Ourense CF.
+On 19 July, he was named at the helm of fellow third division side Ourense CF, and led the club to the 2025 Copa Federación title, also knocking out La Liga sides Real Oviedo and Girona FC in the 2025–26 Copa del Rey.

+Llácer was sacked from the Galicians on 13 May 2026, with the club seriously threatened with relegation.